microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0/New-MgUserEventInstance.md

       - `[IsRemovable <Boolean?>]`: True if the user can be removed from the list of sharees or delegates for the specified calendar, false otherwise.
 The 'My organization' user determines the permissions other people within your organization have to the given calendar.
 You cannot remove 'My organization' as a sharee to a calendar.
       - `[Role <String>]`: calendarRoleType
     - `[CalendarView <IMicrosoftGraphEvent[]>]`: The calendar view for the calendar.
 Navigation property.
 Read-only.
-    - `[CanEdit <Boolean?>]`: True if the user can write to the calendar, false otherwise.
+    - `[CanEdit <Boolean?>]`: true if the user can write to the calendar, false otherwise.
 This property is true for the user who created the calendar.
-This property is also true for a user who has been shared a calendar and granted write access.
+This property is also true for a user who has been shared a calendar and granted write access, through an Outlook client or the corresponding calendarPermission resource.
+Read-only.
-    - `[CanShare <Boolean?>]`: True if the user has the permission to share the calendar, false otherwise.
+    - `[CanShare <Boolean?>]`: true if the user has the permission to share the calendar, false otherwise.
 Only the user who created the calendar can share it.
+Read-only.
-    - `[CanViewPrivateItems <Boolean?>]`: True if the user can read calendar items that have been marked private, false otherwise.
+    - `[CanViewPrivateItems <Boolean?>]`: true if the user can read calendar items that have been marked private, false otherwise.
+This property is set through an Outlook client or the corresponding calendarPermission resource.
+Read-only.
     - `[ChangeKey <String>]`: Identifies the version of the calendar object.
 Every time the calendar is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
     - `[Color <String>]`: calendarColor
     - `[DefaultOnlineMeetingProvider <String>]`: onlineMeetingProviderType
     - `[Events <IMicrosoftGraphEvent[]>]`: The events in the calendar.
 Navigation property.
 Read-only.
+    - `[HexColor <String>]`: The calendar color, expressed in a hex color code of three hexadecimal values, each ranging from 00 to FF and representing the red, green, or blue components of the color in the RGB color space.
+If the user has never explicitly set a color for the calendar, this property is  empty.
+    - `[IsDefaultCalendar <Boolean?>]`: true if this is the default calendar where new events are created by default, false otherwise.
     - `[IsRemovable <Boolean?>]`: Indicates whether this user calendar can be deleted from the user mailbox.
     - `[IsTallyingResponses <Boolean?>]`: Indicates whether this user calendar supports tracking of meeting responses.
 Only meeting invites sent from users' primary calendars support tracking of meeting responses.
     - `[MultiValueExtendedProperties <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>]`: The collection of multi-value extended properties defined for the calendar.
 Read-only.
 Nullable.